pytorch/pytorch.github.io/_posts/2022-10-31-Efficient-Per-Sample-Gradient.md

 We implemented multi-head attention in Opacus in two steps:

 - We rewrote the multi-head attention which has the underlying three linear layers.
-Opacus automatically hooks itself to these linear layers to compute per-sample gradients; these linear layers use einsum to compute grad samples, as discussed in the previous blog post.
+Opacus automatically hooks itself to these linear layers to compute per-sample gradients; these linear layers use `einsum` to compute grad samples, as discussed in the previous blog post.

 - We implemented an additional SequenceBias layer which adds a bias vector to the whole sequence augmented with per-sample gradient computation.
 Note that the main part of implementation is SequenceBias, which is a pretty straightforward module.

-In other words, Multi Head Attention is basically a collection of Linear layers, each of which uses einsum to compute per-sample gradients.
+In other words, Multi Head Attention is basically a collection of Linear layers, each of which uses `einsum` to compute per-sample gradients.

 ### Normalization Layers

 With Differential Privacy, batch normalization layers are prohibited because they mix information across samples of a batch.
-Nevertheless, other types of normalization - such as LayerNorm, InstanceNorm, or GroupNorm - are allowed and supported as they do not normalize over the batch dimension and hence do not mix information.
+Nevertheless, other types of normalization - such as `LayerNorm`, `InstanceNorm`, or `GroupNorm`- are allowed and supported as they do not normalize over the batch dimension and hence do not mix information.

-LayerNorm normalizes over all the channels of a particular sample and InstanceNorm normalizes over one channel of a particular sample.
-GroupNorm‘s operation lies in between those of LayerNorm and InstanceNorm; it normalizes over a “group” of channels of a particular sample.
+`LayerNorm` normalizes over all the channels of a particular sample and `InstanceNorm` normalizes over one channel of a particular sample. `GroupNorm‘s` operation lies in between those of LayerNorm and InstanceNorm; it normalizes over a “group” of channels of a particular sample.

 These normalization layers are illustrated in the following image (borrowed from [https://arxiv.org/abs/1803.08494](https://arxiv.org/abs/1803.08494) )